redpanda-data/connect/resources/docs/inputs/list.md

   type: ditto_3
 ```

 Which results in a total of four kafka_balanced inputs.
+Note that ditto_0 will
+result in no duplicate configs, this might be useful if the config is generated
+and there's a chance you won't want any duplicates.

 ## `file`